F-I-D-O/Manuals/manuals/Programming/C++/C++ Types.md

 Although named differently, these class templates behaves mostly the same.

 ### Creating tuples
-There are two ways of creating a tuple:
+There are the following ways of creating a tuple:

 - constructor (`auto p = std::pair(...)`)
 - initializer (`auto p = {}`)
+- `std::make_pair`/`std::make_tuple` (deprecated since C++17)

 Beware that **by default**, the deduced types are decayed, i.e., const and references are removed and the **tuple stores value types**.
-If you need to store the reference in a tuple, you have to specify the type:
+Especially, the reference decay is dangerous, as an unintended copy may lead to dangling references.
+Therefore, always specify the type:
 ```cpp
 auto p = std::pair<int, constr std::string&>(...)
 ```

-Also, beware that the RVO does not apply for tuple members. **This means that if we store values types in the tuple, the types are copied/moved, and in conclusion, they have to by copyable/movable!** This is the reason why we frequently use smart pointers in tuples even though we would reurn directly by value if we returned a single value.
+Also, beware that the RVO does not apply for tuple members. **This means that if we store values types in the tuple, the types are copied/moved, and in conclusion, they have to by copyable/movable!** This is the reason why we frequently use smart pointers in tuples even though we would return directly by value if we returned a single value.

 #### Creating tuples with `std::make_pair` or `std::make_tuple`
 **TLDR: from C++17, there is no reason to use `make_pair`/`make_tuple`**.